lgrqvst/luhr/README.md

 - [ ] Smoke in addition to sparks
 - [ ] Power-ups
 - [ ] Add occasional lines in the sky to indicate wind, cartoon style
+- [ ] Some stars in the sky near the top of the screen
+- [ ] Add a bit of ground at the bottom.
+Not aesthetically pleasing to have the trees right at the bottom of the screen.

 ### UI